jjmcbnt/jjmcbnt/README.md

 <h2 align="left">Hi 👋!
-My name is Jj and I'm a Graphic Artist Beginner from Philippines.</h2>
+My name is Jj and I'm a Graphic Artist Trainee from Philippines.</h2>

 ###